 Preload vs Prefetch for Video and Image Assets

 Modern media delivery pipelines require deterministic network prioritization.
 Within the broader Lazy Loading, Preloading & Fetch Priorities framework, distinguishing between rel="preload" and rel="prefetch" dictates how early the browser allocates bandwidth for visual assets.
 This guide targets frontend and platform engineers building high-throughput media pipelines.
-We focus on implementation patterns, browser compatibility matrices, and measurable Core Web Vitals impact.

 Pipeline Stage: Resource Hint Injection